Zabih-khan/Youtube-Sentiment-Analysis/README.md

 - The web application uses the Flask web framework, NLTK for sentiment analysis, and Plotly for data visualization.
 - Special thanks to the developers of the Google API Python client library.

+## Contribution Guidelines 🤝
+We welcome contributions from the community to enhance and improve the YouTube Sentiment Analysis Web App.
+Whether you are fixing a bug, adding a new feature, or improving design, your contributions are highly appreciated.

+## Development Guidelines 🛠️
+Follow the coding style and structure of the existing codebase.
+Write clear and concise comments where necessary.
+Test your changes thoroughly before submitting a pull request.
+Keep dependencies up-to-date and document any new dependencies introduced.

 ## License 📄

 This project is licensed under the [MIT License](LICENSE).